dcd6395/Chicago-Permit-Parking-and-Street-Cleaning-Database/README.md

 # Data Extraction
-The data was extracted as a CSV from the City of Chicago, https://data.cityofchicago.org/, we extraced Parking Permit Zones and Street Sweeping
+The data was extracted as a CSV from the City of Chicago, https://data.cityofchicago.org/, we extracted Parking Permit Zones and Street Sweeping

 # Transform
 The type of transform needed for this data was cleaning, dropping columns, and renaming the columns in pandas.
 In order to load the columns into postgres we had to rename the column names.  and joining and filtering in sql.

 # Final Production Database
-The final production  database to load the data into was a realtiononable database
+The final production database to load the data into was a relational database

+# Final Table
-* The final tables or collections that will be used in the production database.
+The final table that will be used in the production are the Parking Permit Zones and Street Sweeping.
+The combine table is available for analyzation